taylorlee/misc/gol.md

 Note: The simulation *is* still bounded, but MAX (9223372036854775807 on my computer) is more than enough for my purposes.

-Correspondingly, the simulating is not waay faster.
+Fortunately, the simulation is waay faster.
 About a 100X speedup at the 1000-generation benchmark, and even more for higher grid sizes.

 Again, take a peek at the [full implementation](https://github.com/taylorlee/misc/blob/master/game_of_life.rs) to see it all together.